Kolyadual/messthon/README.md

 - **Discuss Ideas:** Start a discussion in the <a href="https://github.com/Kolyadual/messthon/discussions">Discussions tab</a>
 - **Code:** We welcome pull requests!
 Please read our <a href="https://contributing.md/">Contributing Guidelines</a> first

+# Changes

+## Changes introduced in Messthon 1.0 and what was fixed in the qTox source code, on which the Messthon messenger is based:

+- **Camera bug fix**.
+Fixed code errors related to the use of a video camera in conferences.
+[FILE: src/video/cameradevice.cpp]
+- **Translation bug fix**.
+Fixed code errors related to translate from English to Russian.
+[FILE: translations/ru.ts]

 # License

 Messthon is free software, licensed under the GNU General Public License v3.0.
 This means you are free to use, study, share, and improve the software.